rahul-quabyt/Password_Generator/EasyData_Readme.md

-Markdown
-## Easy Data - Mono Repo with Front-End and Back-End
+# Easy Data - Mono Repo with Front-End and Back-End

 This repository is a mono repo containing both the front-end and back-end for the Easy Data application.